GradienceTeam/themeswitcher/README.md

 # Night Theme Switcher

+![](./screenshot.gif)

 Automatically change the GTK theme to dark variant when Night Light activates.

-![](./screenshot.gif)
+Your theme must have a `-dark` variant, e.g. `Adwaita` and `Adwaita-dark`.

-## Installation
+## Command line installation

 Clone the repository and enter the directory: